History of Sex in Cinema:

 The Immoral Mr. Teas (1959)

-After legal rulings in favor of nudism in films, Russ Meyer released this low-budget ($25,000) landmark film - his first commercially-successful effort that was the first soft-core film to exceed the million-dollar mark.
+To skirt censorship laws, movies like The Garden of Eden (1954) claimed to be “educational” documentaries about nudism.
+In 1955, a New York judge finally ruled that nudism in itself was not obscene; the Supreme Court basically followed suit in 1957.
+Then, after the legal rulings were in favor of nudism in films, Russ Meyer released this low-budget ($25,000) landmark film - his first commercially-successful effort that was the first soft-core film to exceed the million-dollar mark.
+It was advertised as a "frenchy comedy for unashamed adults - in revealing Eastman color."

 This was the first non-pornographic 'above-ground' film to exhibit female nudity (breasts only) without the pretext of naturism, although it was also of the no-touch variety.
 Therefore, it was considered the first official 'skin-flick' (but still discreetly devoid of genitals in view), that at the time was called a 'nudie-cutie.'

-It was the essential link between the culture's post-war interest in the female breast (Marilyn Monroe, Jayne Mansfield, Playboy Magazine, etc.), to the first open views of genitalia in director John Lamb's nudist film The Raw Ones (1965), and then to hard-core pornography in the 70s, such as Deep Throat (1972).
+It was the essential link between the culture's post-war fascination with the female breast (the three M's: Marilyn Monroe, Jayne Mansfield, Mamie Van Doren), and the popularity of Playboy Magazine.
+Soon would come the first open views of genitalia in director John Lamb's nudist film The Raw Ones (1965), and then the emergence of hard-core pornography ("porno chic") in the 70s, such as Deep Throat (1972).

 North by Northwest (1959)